Stephen Berry (politician)

-Stephen Berry (born 14 February 1983) is a perennial candidate in New Zealand national and local politics, running on right-wing positions.
+Stephen Berry (born 14 February 1983) is a politician, YouTuber and perennial candidate in New Zealand national and local politics, who is known on running on right-wing positions.

 Biography

 Berry calls himself a "Manurewa native".
 He attended St. Annes Primary School.
 He then attended Manurewa Intermediate and spent year 9 and 10 at James Cook High School, where he played cricket for Weymouth.

 He ran as an independent candidate in the 2002 Mount Roskill general election and the 2011 Tāmaki general election.
 He served as spokesman of minor political party Libertarianz, running for Libertarianz in the 2004 Auckland City mayoral election.
 He also ran in the 2013 Auckland mayoral election for right-wing group Affordable Auckland, coming third with 13,650 votes.

 He was leader of Affordable Auckland and criticised money spent on a private bathroom and dressing room hidden behind a bookcase being built behind Auckland Mayor Len Brown's new office.
 He called it "highly inappropriate and a really bad look".
 He demanded Len Brown's donors be made public, following a $273,375.22 donation from the New Auckland Council Trust.
 He criticised Auckland Transport for $41,500 spent on a party for 1700 staff and family at The Cloud, including entertainment from The X Factor winner Jackie Thomas.
 He said Auckland Transport wasn't hearing the clear message at the local body elections on responsible spending of ratepayers' money "when they throw enormous parties like this".

 With Berry as leader, Affordable Auckland organised a "Stand Down Len Brown" march up Queen Street in February 2014, following Len Brown's sex scandal and a report that found he failed to declare more than $39,000 in free hotel rooms and upgrades.
 He and spokesman Will Ryan said the march was not so much about Mr Brown's private life as his undeclared activities and poor financial management.
 The protest attracted 300 people.

 In the 2014 New Zealand general election, he ran for ACT in the Upper Harbour electorate and was 6th on the party list.
 He said "In 21st century New Zealand politics, homosexuality is so acceptable as to hardly be an issue at all."
 He also ran in the 2016 Auckland mayoral election.
 At the first Auckland mayoral debate, he said groups such as Auckland 2040 were "neighbourhood busybodies... artificially inflating the cost of property".
 He pulled out of the race and endorsed centre-right candidate John Palino.